What is Card Skimming?

 - Check for Cameras: Look for hidden cameras.
 Look for anything that might have a tiny hole or slot for a camera to be placed, especially if it is aimed at the keyboard.
 (Photos)

-- Sign the back of your cards: With transactions requiring your signature the merchant can verify the signature on the back of your with.
+- Sign the back of your cards: With transactions requiring your signature the merchant can verify the signature on the back of your card.

 - If you suspect that a skimmer is affixed to a card reader, call the police and report it.